IceHe/lib/auth/csrf-attack-on-oauth.md

 user -x geekbang_client: Redirect to geekbang_client redirect uri \n    with authorization = **codeB** \n        and state = **stateB**

 rnote over user
-    Be induced to click the link to **geekbang_client/callback?code=codeA&state=stateA** endrnote
+    Use is induced to click the link to **geekbang_client/callback?code=codeA&state=stateA** endrnote